Managed Service for Redis provides automatic and manual database backups.

 Managed Service for Redis uses AOF (append-only file) with forced write to disk every second: the appendfsync everysec parameter is set.

-A backup of all cluster data (an RDB snapshot) is automatically created once a day.
-You currently can't disable automatic backups or change the storage period for automatic backups (7 days by default).
+A backup of all cluster data (an RDB snapshot) is automatically created once a day and stored for 7 days.
+You can't disable automatic backups or change the retention period.

-The backup process start time is set when a cluster is created or updated.
+The backup start time is set when creating or updating a cluster.
+By default, the backup process starts at 22:00 UTC (Coordinated Universal Time).
 The backup will start within half an hour of the specified time.
-By default, the backup process starts at 22:00 UTC (Coordinated Universal Time).

-fork() call of the original Redis process.
+fork() system call.
 Due to the specifics of the

 fork() implementation in Linux, writing data to a Managed Service for Redis cluster host during a backup increases memory usage, since new, updated data is added to the total memory of the process (the Copy-on-Write mechanism).

 This may cause the Managed Service for Redis hosts to run out of memory: they will be restarted with the backup process interrupted.
-We recommend that you choose a time to start a backup when the cluster is least loaded or increase RAM by increasing the host class.
+We recommend that you choose a time to start a backup when the cluster is under the least load or increase RAM by increasing the host class.

 Backups are stored in Yandex internal storage as logical dumps and are encrypted using GPG.
 Each cluster has its own encryption keys.